NICK COX ARCHITECTS

 We work patiently and collaboratively, enjoying problem solving with our clients to breath new life into complex sites.
 Projects built on well considered design foundations allow clients future flexibility to achieve their goals.

 Our passion for materials and craft applies equally to large and small projects.
-Working alongside skilled collaborators from across the UK, our favourite projects include iconic buildings, cathedrals and churches, but also houses, extensions and landscape features.
+Working alongside skilled collaborators from across the UK, our favourite projects include iconic buildings, cathedrals and churches, but also houses, new bespoke buildings, extensions and landscape features.

 Sustainability